youyanggu/covid19_projections/estimating-true-infections.md

 The IIFR in the US decreased from over 1% in March to 0.25% in July.
 Below, we present a few explanations to why the IIFR in the US has decreased significantly since March/April.

-- Improved treatment (new drugs, better allocation of resources, more experience among staff, etc)
+- Lower median age of infection (e.g. [Florida](https://github.com/mbevand/florida-covid19-line-list-data#heatmap-of-age-over-time))
 - Better protection of vulnerable populations ([nearly half of COVID-19 deaths](https://www.wsj.com/articles/coronavirus-deaths-in-u-s-nursing-long-term-care-facilities-top-50-000-11592306919) in March/April were in care homes)
-- Lower median age of infection (e.g. [Florida](https://github.com/mbevand/florida-covid19-line-list-data#heatmap-of-age-over-time))
+- Improved treatment (new drugs, better allocation of resources, more experience among staff, etc)
 - Earlier detection

 The above are explanations that would explain a *true* decrease in IFR.
+We believe the lower median age of infection and better protection of high-risk populations are the primary drivers behind the decrease in IIFR.
 Below are some reasons that could skew the IIFR lower, but not change the true IFR:

 - More comprehensive reporting of confirmed cases
 - Changes in the distribution of age groups tested (e.g. more younger people getting tested would skew IIFR down)